 - Flortaucipir F18 (Tauvid®) has been approved for detection of tau in the brain.

-Cerebrospinal fluid (CSF) proteins
+Cerebrospinal fluid (CSF) tests

 Genetic risk profiling